-Christine Bianchin MSc, PGCE Vice Principal Term dates for 2021-22 TERM TERM START END Autumn Term 2021 Full-time: 6 September Part-time: 13 SeptemberFull and part-time: 25 to 29 OctoberHigher education: 20 SeptemberHigher education: Full and part-time: 17 December Higher education: 10 December Spring Term 2022 Full and part-time: 4 January Higher education: 4 January Full and part-time: 14 to 18 February Higher education: Not applicable Full and part-time: 1 April Higher education: 25 March Summer Term 2022 Full and part-time: 19 April Higher education: 25 April Full and part-time: 30 May to 3 June Higher education: Not applicable Full and part-time: 1 July Higher education: 20 May Please check your Course Handbook for exact dates and times that apply to you.
-We are holding our Careers Fair on 4 May 2022, further information is available on Moodle.
+Christine Bianchin MSc, PGCE Principal Term dates for 2022-23 TERM START HALF TERM END Autumn Term 2022 Full-time: 5 September Part-time: 12 September Higher education: 19 September Full and part-time: 24 to 28 October Higher education: Not applicable Full and part-time: 16 December Higher education: 16 December Spring Term 2023 Full and part-time: 3 January Higher education: 4 January Full and part-time: 13 to 17 February Higher education: Not applicable Full and part-time: 31 March Higher education: 31 March Summer Term 2023 Full and part-time: 17 April Higher education: 17 April Full and part-time: 29 May to 2 June Higher education: Not applicable Full and part-time: 30 June Higher education: 26 May Please check your Course Handbook for exact dates and times that apply to you.
 Staff professional development days The College has identified three days during term time which will be designated Staff Professional Development Days.
 There will be no formal lessons on these days and your Course Manager or Tutor will confirm arrangements nearer the time.
-19 October 2021 27 January 2022 12 May 2022 College advice evenings and open days These events give prospective students, family and friends the opportunity to tour our College facilities.
+18 October 2022 27 January 2023 11 May 2023 College advice evenings and open days These events give prospective students, family and friends the opportunity to tour our College facilities.
 Current students provide demonstrations and displays.
 There is also an opportunity to discuss courses with teaching staff and find out which course is right for you.
 For dates, timings and updates, visit capel.ac.uk.